jingkunlee/Tron.Wallet/README.md

 using Microsoft.Extensions.DependencyInjection;

-using Tron.Wallet;
+using Tron;
-using Tron.Wallet.Accounts;
+using Tron.Accounts;
-using Tron.Wallet.Contracts;
+using Tron.Contracts;

 internal class Program {
     private static async Task Main() {